swcanner/capsif2_clean/README.md

 If running both, then the data will be outputted to `output_data/all_predictions.tsv`

 All predictions for CAPSIF2 are also outputted individually as PDB files in the `output_data/` directory.

+## Supplemental data ##

+We include the NoCAP and DR datasets in the `datasets/` directory with a list of PDBs.
+All non-RCSB retrievable structures (e.g. designed non-binders and ProGen lysozymes) are at the remote server [`data.graylab.jhu.edu/picap/`](https://data.graylab.jhu.edu/picap/).